Viathorr/ukrainian-toxic-text-detector/README.md

 ## 🚀 Approaches

 Three approaches were implemented and compared.
 Approaches [1](https://www.kaggle.com/code/viathorr/training-bilstm-for-uk-toxicity-classification) and [2](https://www.kaggle.com/code/viathorr/xlm-roberta-toxicity-classification) were explored in separate Kaggle notebooks and are not part of this repository.
-Only the best-performing approach (3) is implemented here.

 ### 1. BiLSTM (Baseline)
 A recurrent neural network baseline using Bidirectional LSTM with pre-trained word embeddings.